imshivansh/biteSpeed/README.md

    phoneNumber of primary and all the secondary contact that has the primary contact's Id as their linkedId along with all the secondary Ids.

-5. If our payload has a null attribute then it will return Bad credentials as a response and if one attribute is null and the other one exist then it will return all the data related to that existing contact such as primary id of the primary contact of the existing payload attribute along with the email and phone number of primary and all the secondary attributes along with secondary Ids.
+5. If our payload has a null attribute then it will return Bad credentials as a response and if one attribute is null and the other one exist then it will return all the data related to that existing contact such as the primary id of the primary contact of the existing payload attribute along with the email  and phone numbers of the primary and all the secondary attributes along with secondary Ids.

 6. Point to remember Applicable to all cases, if there is the same email or phone number that are been created as secondary contact because of having one of the unique attributes, will not be repeated in our response instead unique ones  will be returned though they can be tracked with  secondaryIds, since they are unique for each.

    -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------